ampproject/amphtml/extensions/amp-sticky-ad/amp-sticky-ad.md

 - The max-height of the sticky-ad is 100px, if the height exceeds 100px then the height would be 100px and overflow content will be hidden.
 - The width of the sticky-ad is set to 100% using CSS and cannot be overridden.
 - The opacity of the sticky-ad is set to 1 using CSS and cannot be overridden.
 - The background color of the sticky-ad can be customized to match page style.
-However the customized background color must has alpha value 1.
-Any semi-transparent or transparent background will not be allowed and will be changed to a non-transparent color.
+However any semi-transparent or transparent background will not be allowed and will be changed to a non-transparent color.
 - The sticky ad will display after scroll one viewport height from top provided there is at least one more viewport of content available.
 - When scrolled to the bottom of the page, the viewport is automatically padded with the additional height of the sticky ad, so that no content is ever hidden.
 - The sticky adjust to landscape mode, will center align ad.